 About Temple of Diana – Merida

-The Temple of Diana (Templo de Diana) in Merida was a sacred site constructed by the Romans in the early first century AD, after the conquest of the area by the Emperor Augustus.
+The Temple of Diana (Templo de Diana) in Merida, Spain, was a sacred site constructed by the Romans in the early 1st century AD after the conquest of the area by the Emperor Augustus.

-Roman Merida, known as Emerita Augusta, became an important centre of Roman power in the region.
+Roman Merida, known as Emerita Augusta, became an important centre of Roman power in the region after being founded by Emperor Augustus.
 Originally formed of veterans of the Roman conquest, the city quickly grew to become a thriving metropolis.
 Within this ancient city, the Temple of Diana would have formed a central part of the Roman Forum, where the principle civic buildings of the city originally stood.

-Incredibly well-preserved, probably due to its incorporation into a sixteenth century palace, the Temple of Diana’s Corinthian columns still stand in their original rectangular formation.
-It is part of UNESCO’s Archaeological Ensemble of Mérida.
+Incredibly well-preserved, probably due to its incorporation into a 16th century palace, the Temple of Diana’s Corinthian columns still stand in their original rectangular formation, and form part of UNESCO’s Archaeological Ensemble of Mérida.

 Discover the best Historic Sites in Spain, from Seville Cathedral to Girona Arab Baths and more, includes an interactive map of Spanish cultural locations and monuments.